jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Q: Is there a distinction between Keyword Text and Keyword Powers?
 I ask because [Dark Phoenix's](/r/VS2PCG/wiki/rules-insert#wiki_dark_phoenix_.28sc.29) **Deconstruct the Universe** can disable Keyword Text, but she doesn't disable **Flight** or **Range** when doing so.

 A: There is a slight distinction between "Keyword Text" and "Keyword Powers."
-"Keyword Powers" include all text in the Keyword area of
+"Keyword Powers" include the Flight and Range icons and all text in the Keyword area of the card with these exceptions:

+* Superpowers
+*

 # Invisible
 This character doesn’t protect characters and can attack protected characters.